TreeOfSelf/Sven-Survival/README.md

 ## CVar Help:
 ```
 enabled - (1 (True) or 0 (False)) Fully enable/disable the plugin
-timer - (0 - N) How long in seconds the survival count down should last
-resetTime - (0 - N) How long to wait in seconds after the last player dies to reset map
 lateSpawn - (1 (True) or 0 (False))  Whether to allow late joiners to still spawn in
 ```